Battersea Park railway station (1860–1870)

 Battersea Park (originally Battersea) was a railway station on the London, Brighton and South Coast Railway (LB&SCR) located close to the River Thames immediately to the south of Victoria Railway Bridge (now Grosvenor Bridge) on the east side of Battersea Park in Battersea, south-west London.

+History

-It opened on 1 October 1860 and changed its name to "Battersea Park" on 1 July 1862.
+It opened on 1 October 1860 as a through station replacement for the nearby "Pimlico" terminus.
+It changed its name to "Battersea Park" on 1 July 1862, and was also called "Battersea Park and Steamboat Pier station".
 The station was closed on 1 November 1870 when the LB&SCR started to use Grosvenor Road railway station on the north side of the river.
+After closure, the station was still listed as a booking point for passengers on river steamers, who would have needed to walk across the bridge to Grosvenor Road for a train connection.

 The station should not be confused with the current Battersea Park station, opened as "York Road" in 1867, or with another station named "Battersea" on the West London Extension Railway that was opened in 1863 and closed in 1940.
-The station is recorded in Course (1963) as "Battersea Park and Steamboat Pier station".